Drug Safety Matters

 #41 How to use artificial intelligence in pharmacovigilance, part 2 – Niklas Norén

 Send a text message to the show!
 Far from a future add-on, artificial intelligence is already embedded in the cycle of drug safety, from case processing to signal detection.
 Versatile generative AI models have raised the bar of possibilities but also increased the stakes.
 How do we use them without losing trust and where do we set the limits?
 In this two-part episode, Niklas Norén, head of Research at Uppsala Monitoring Centre, unpacks how artificial intelligence can add value to pharmacovigilance and where it should – or shouldn’t – go next.
 Tune in to find out: How to keep up with rapid developments in AI technologyWhy model and performance transparency both matterHow to protect sensitive patient data when using AIWant to know more?
 Listen to the first part of the interview here.
 The CIOMS Working Group XIV published its recommendations for the use of AI in pharmacovigilance in December 2025.
 Earlier this year, the World Health Organization issued guidance on large multi-modal models – a type of generative AI – when used in healthcare.
 Niklas has spoken extensively on the potential and risks of AI in pharmacovigilance, including in this presentation at the University of Verona and in this Uppsala Reports article.
 Other recent UMC publications cited in the interview or relevant to the topic include: a pre-print on the revised vigiMatch algorithm for duplicate detectionan article on the pitfalls of disproportionality analysisa pre-print on critically appraising AI applications for rare-event recognitionFor more on the ‘black box’ issue and maintaining trust in AI, revisit this interview with GSK’s Michael Glaser from the Drug Safety Matters archive.
-Join the conversation on social media Follow us on Facebook, LinkedIn, X, or Bluesky and share your thoughts about the show with the hashtag #DrugSafetyMatters.
 Got a story to share?
-We’re always looking for new content and interesting people to interview.
-If you have a great idea for a show, get in touch!
-About UMC Read more about Uppsala Monitoring Centre and how we promote safer use of medicines and vaccines for everyone everywhere.
+We’re always looking for new topics and interesting voices.
+If you have an idea or any other feedback for the show, get in touch!
+About UMC Uppsala Monitoring Centre promotes safer use of medicines and vaccines for everyone everywhere.
+Follow us on Facebook, LinkedIn, X, and Bluesky.

 29 min